Occidental Petroleum Corporation (OXY) Shares Down Despite Recent Market Volatility

-Occidental Petroleum Corporation (NYSE: OXY)’s stock price has decreased by -0.64 compared to its previous closing price of 62.90.
-Despite this, the company has experienced a -1.11% fall in its stock price over the last five trading sessions.
+Occidental Petroleum Corporation (NYSE: OXY)’s stock price has decreased by -2.83 compared to its previous closing price of 62.50.
+However, the company has experienced a -7.47% decline in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 02/05/23 that Oil Industry’s Windfall Fails to Excite Wall Street

-Occidental Petroleum Corporation (NYSE: OXY) has a higher price-to-earnings ratio of 5.17x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.78.
-Analysts have mixed views on the stock, with 10 analysts rating it as a “buy,” 2 as “overweight,” 15 as “hold,” and 1 as “sell.”
+The price-to-earnings ratio for Occidental Petroleum Corporation (NYSE: OXY) is above average at 5.03x.
+The 36-month beta value for OXY is also noteworthy at 1.78.
+There are mixed opinions on the stock, with 10 analysts rating it as a “buy,” 2 rating it as “overweight,” 15 rating it as “hold,” and 1 rating it as “sell.”

 Top 5 Undervalued Stocks To Own In 2023